Do you want to create an online store? Are you confused about whether to use BigCommerce or WooCommerce?

 If you want to use a custom domain name, then you need to buy a domain name.
 You can buy a domain name directly from BigCommerce for around $12 per year or from any domain registrar.

-If you’re making more sales, then BigCommerce will automatically upgrade your store to a bigger plan.
+If you’re making sales over the $50k threshhold, then BigCommerce will automatically upgrade your store to a bigger plan.
 In case you are already using their biggest Essential plan ‘Pro,’ they will charge you an additional $150 per month for each additional $200k in online sales.

 In addition to these costs, you may need to spend more money if you want to use a premium theme and app.
-The paid BigCommerce themes cost a minimum of $170.
+While there are a few free themes to choose from, if you want to use a premium one, paid BigCommerce themes cost a minimum of $150.

 What Is the True Cost of Using WooCommerce?

-WooCommerce is an open-source WordPress plugin which you can download and use on unlimited sites free of cost.
+WooCommerce is an open-source WordPress plugin that you can download and use on unlimited sites free of cost.
 However, you’ll need other paid services to set up a WooCommerce store.

 When these costs sum up, the total amount seems very expensive for small-budget startups.
 But thankfully, there are some hosting companies providing specialized WooCommerce hosting services at an affordable price.

-They are offering WPBeginner users discount on hosting + free domain name and SSL certificate.
-Basically, you can get started for just $6.95 per month.
+They are offering WPBeginner users a discount on hosting + free domain name and SSL certificate.
+Basically, you can get started for just $2.75 per month.

 With a Bluehost eCommerce plan, the cost of starting an online store is a lot lower than any of the BigCommerce plans.